 - While the cupcakes are baking, make the frosting.

 - Fill a saucepan with a few inches of water and bring to a boil.
 Fit a mixing bowl in the pan and make sure it's not touching the water.
-Remove the bowl and whisk the egg whites, sugar, lemon juice and zest, cream of tarter and salt in the bowl by hand.
+Remove the bowl and whisk the egg whites, sugar, cream of tarter and salt in the bowl by hand.
 Place the bowl above the boiling water and continue whisking until the mixture until the sugar dissolves, about 1 to 2 minutes.
 Transfer the mixture to a standing mixer fitted with the whisk attachment and beat at medium-high speed until meringue has cooled and holds stiff peaks have formed, about 5-7 minutes.

 - Using a melon baller, remove the center of each cupcake and save the tops.
 Fill a zip top bag with the lemon curd and cut off a corner.
 Fill each cupcake with lemon curd so the top is level, do not overfill.
-Place the reserved cupcake tops over the meringue.
+Place the reserved cupcake tops over the curd.

 - Fill a pastry bag with the frosting and pipe the frosting onto the cupcake (or use an off-set spatula to frost your cupcakes.)
 Lightly toast the frosting with a kitchen torch, if desired.